jan1na/Bleeding-Detecting-on-Capsule-Endoscopy/README.md

 Upload an image, select a model, and get the prediction.

 ### Running Deep Learning Models
 Run the training script in Google Colab using `model_finetuning.ipynb`.
-Open the notebook, configure the desired model parameters, and execute the cells step by step.
+Open the notebook, configure the desired model parameters, and execute all cells.

 ## Models
 Several pretrained models were fine-tuned, including: